Humboldt River: Watershed and course

 The Humboldt River can be divided geographically into the upper, middle, and lower divisions based on Palisade Canyon and Emigrant Canyon being the major constriction points along the Humboldt River Valley.
 The upper basin begins in northeastern Nevada and drains about 5000 sqmi upstream from Palisade.
-The middle basin has a drainage area of about 7800 sqmi and lies between Palisade and Emigrant Canyon, a narrow gap located just downstream from Comus.
+The middle basin has a drainage area of about 7800 sqmi and lies between Palisade and Emigrant Canyons, a narrow gap located just downstream from Comus.
 The lower basin is an area encompassing some 4100 sqmi from below Emigrant Canyon and extending through the Humboldt Sink in northwestern Nevada.

 A hydrologic definition instead divides the Humboldt River drainage into two basins—one above and one below Palisade—based on flows that increase above and decrease below this part of the river.
-The river in the upper basin is 92 mi long and in the lower basin it is 218 mi long.
-The major tributaries of the upper Humboldt River basin are (heading downstream) Bishop Creek, Marys River, Lamoille Creek, North Fork Humboldt River, South Fork Humboldt River, Susie Creek, Maggie Creek, and Marys Creek; and of the lower basin they are Pine Creek, Reese River, and the Little Humboldt River.
+The river in the upper basin is 92 mi long, and in the lower basin it is 218 mi long.
+The major tributaries of the upper Humboldt River basin are (heading downstream) Bishop Creek, Marys River, Lamoille Creek, North Fork Humboldt River, South Fork Humboldt River, Susie Creek, Maggie Creek, and Marys Creek; of the lower basin they are Pine Creek, Reese River, and the Little Humboldt River.

 The source of the main stem of the river is a spring called Humboldt Wells at the northern tip of the East Humboldt Range, just outside the city of Wells.
-The river flows west-southwest through Elko County past the communities of Elko and Carlin.
+The river flows west-southwest through Elko County, past the communities of Elko and Carlin.
 Approximately 15 mi upstream from Elko, the river receives the North Fork of the Humboldt River and receives the South Fork approximately 7 mi downstream of Elko.

-In northern Eureka County it passes through Palisade Canyon between the south end of the Tuscarora Mountains and the north end of the Shoshone Range.
-At Battle Mountain the river turns northwest for approximately 50 mi, then west at Red House and past Golconda and a spur of the Sonoma Range.
+In northern Eureka County, it passes through Palisade Canyon between the southern end of the Tuscarora Mountains and the north end of the Shoshone Range.
+At Battle Mountain, the river turns northwest for approximately 50 mi, then west at Red House and past Golconda and a spur of the Sonoma Range.
 It merges with the Reese River near Battle Mountain and receives the Little Humboldt River approximately 5 mi upstream from Winnemucca.

 Past the junction with the Little Humboldt, the river turns southwest, flowing past Winnemucca and through Pershing County, along the western side of the Humboldt Range and the West Humboldt Range.
 In central Pershing County, the Rye Patch Dam impounds the river, forming the Rye Patch Reservoir, which stores water to irrigate farms near Lovelock, 22 mi downstream.
 The Humboldt empties into an intermittent lake in the Humboldt Sink on the border between Pershing and Churchill counties, approximately 20 mi southwest of Lovelock.